enosoft/DevAlgorithms/README.md

 https://projecteuler.net/ (More mathematical)
 https://www.hackerrank.com/

-These are great environments to find difficult, yet fulfilling algorithmic problems and hone your skills.
+These are great environments to find difficult, yet fulfilling algorithmic problems and hone your skills..